Divorce lawyers and expert family law advice in South West London

 All our solicitors aim to reach a negotiated settlement wherever possible but are also very experienced in guiding clients through contested court proceedings, including representation at court.

-The petition
+The application

-Applying for the decree absolute
+Applying for the final order

-The final stage is the issue of the decree absolute.
-An application for a decree absolute can be made six weeks after the decree nisi has been issued.
-The decree absolute formally ends your marriage.
+The final stage is the issue of the final order.
+An application for a final order can be made six weeks and one day after the conditional order has been pronounced.

-We charge a reduced fee of £200 plus VAT for the initial one hour meeting.
+We charge a reduced fee of £250 plus VAT (£300) for the initial meeting.

 The costs of resolving the finances and child arrangements will depend on the complexity of the case and the stage at which an agreement is reached.
 For more detailed information on our fees please contact us to arrange an initial meeting.